-Faculty of Economics, Sanata Dharma University, Yogyakarta - Indonesia Correspondence: thep_phd@yahoo.com, Phone: +6281328458843
+Faculty of Economics, Sanata Dharma University, Yogyakarta - Indonesia Correspondence: thep_phd@yahoo.com,Phone: +6281328458843

 The study attempts to gain an extensive understanding of community at micro, medium and macro levels as an effort to get out of poverty.
 Poverty alleviation program is a program that has been going on since the New Order of Indonesia Government (1970s) until now has been relatively successful in reducing the number and percentage of the poor.
 The declining in poverty is not in line with so great allocated of fund.
 In the year 2000, there were 38.70 million poor people (19.14 percent), in 2005 (15.97 percent), in 2006 (17.75 percent), and in 2011 (12.36 percent) or 29.89 million people.
 However, Indonesia is far behind comparing to neighbouring countries such as Vietnam and China.
 To extract information from stakeholders, the study uses focus group discussion (FGD) method, interview, observation, and household surveys.
-The survey involves 52 respondents of the community in Bleberan Village, Gunung Kidul, Indonesia, Respondents are staffs of village-owned enterprises (BUMDes), farmers, small shop owners, traders, cooperative workers, small restaurant owners, parking workers and non-permanent workers.
+The survey involves 52 respondents of the community in Bleberan Village, Gunung Kidul, Indonesia.
+Respondents are staffs of village-owned enterprises (BUMDes), farmers, small shop owners, traders, cooperative workers, small restaurant owners, parking workers and non-permanent workers.
 There are two stages on focus group discussions (FGDs).
 Focus group discussion on the first phase (I) involves community leaders, representatives of rural community including such as farmers, small shop owners, traders, cooperative workers, small restaurant owners, parking workers and non-permanent workers.
 In the second stage of FGD (II) is done by involving local governments (such as regency, district, village, and hamlet) for developing the most favorable model of cooperation among local government leaders, microfinance institutions, universities and donor agencies for the community.
-The problem of poverty is not only related to the scarcity of assets or access to capital alone but there are other elements that also affect one's welfare.
 Dynamic and multidimensional nature inherent in the ways of poverty requires a more comprehensive management and integrated-extensive study.
-That is the basic premise of the need for a comprehensive study that includes, summarizes, and voices their real experiences of the poor in an effort to get out of poverty.
+That is the basic premise of the need for a comprehensive study that includes, su/mmarizes, and voices their real experiences of the poor in an effort to get out of poverty.
 Poverty alleviation programs in general are not sustainable and as a result, the number and percentage of poor people in Indonesia remains high.
 Therefore a model of sustainable poverty alleviation programs by involving village-owned enterprises (BUMDes) is "urgent" to be developed.